District Board Procedures

 send both the proposed resolution or amendment and the recommendation of the

 committee to the clubs on-time.
-At the meeting of the district board of
+At the meeting of the district board just

-the trustees will decide whether or not they support the proposal and with or
+the district board will decide whether or not they support the proposal and with or

 without any recommended changes suggested by the committee on resolutions.

-The recommendation of the district board of trustees will be reported on the floor
+The recommendation of the district board will be reported on the floor

 of the house of delegates.|